solventrix/Honeur-Setup/eCRF_OncoCologne/README.md

 # eCRF

 ## Instructions for the initial installation

+!!
+Don't run the installation script if you already have an exiting installation!
+Use the upgrade script instead: see [Instructions for upgrading an existing installation](#upgrade-installion)

 The eCRF tool can be installed by downloading and running the installation script.

 1. Download the installation script (**_install_ecrf_oncocologne.cmd_** for Windows or **_install_ecrf_oncocologne.sh_** for Linux/MacOS) by use of the following command: